diku-dk/pmph-e2024-pub/README.md

 ## Weekly assignments

-The weekly assignments are **mandatory**, must be solved **individually**, and make up 40% of your final grade.
-Submission is on Absalon.
+As mentioned, weekly assignments are **mandatory**, must be solved **individually**, and make up 40% of your final grade.
+The first two weekly assignments (W-assignments) are tentatively planned to be published on Wednesday of the first and second week.
+The third (last) assignment will probably be published on Monday of the fourth week; see the course schedule section below.

-Hopefully, you will receive feedback within a week after the handin deadline (at the latest).
-You then have another week to prepare a re-submission.
-That is, **the re-submission deadline is two weeks after the original handin deadline, given that you receive the feedback in time**.
+### Submission and resubmission of weekly assignments

+*All submissions and resubmissions are to be made on Absalon!*

+One resubmission attempt is granted for each weekly assignment, and the resubmission attempt may be used to solve tasks missing in the original hand-in and/or to improve on the existing hand-in.
+Please note that the first upload made on Absalon *after* the original hand-in deadline will be considered as the resubmission hand-in!

+Given the high number of students this year, feedback may take up to 1.5 weeks to arrive -- feel free to message Anders if you are curious.
+The resubmission deadline is either **two weeks** from the original handin deadline *or* **one week** from the time of receiving feedback; whichever comes *last*.

+Extensions may be granted on weekly assignment (re-)submission deadlines -- please ask Anders if for any reason, personal or otherwise, you need an extension (no need to involve Cosmin unless you wish to complain about Anders' decision).

 ### Weekly 1 (due September 12th)